FREE CASE EVALUATION / AVAILABLE 24-7

 Yes- if you have the option.
 A preliminary hearing gives your legal team the right to question witnesses including your accuser in a hearing that takes place well before trial.
 It is an opportunity to clarify the issues, prepare motions and defences for trial, and in some cases to even highlight weaknesses in the case that can be used to negotiate a better outcome with the Crown.

-The preliminary hearing is the single most useful tool that a criminal defence lawyer has to obtain an acquittal in a sexual assault case.
+The preliminary hearing is the single most useful tool that a criminal defence lawyer, such as a criminal lawyer in Brampton, has to obtain an acquittal in a sexual assault case.
 And that is one of the main reasons that the preliminary hearing has been under attack in recent years.

 Unfortunately for you, as a result of pressure from activists, politicians and some academics, the government in 2018 took away your right to a jury trial in sexual assault cases.
 Unless you are charged with a more aggravated form of sexual assault, or with murder, you will no longer have the right to the advantages that the preliminary hearing would have given you in defending the presumption of innocence and preparing for trial.